Top 10 Things To Do In Nassau

 8. John Watling’s Distillery

-Enjoy a complimentary tour at the historic Buena Vista Estate while on your way to John Watling's Distillery.
-Named after a popular pirate, the distillery is where you can find handcrafted Bahamian rum.
+Enjoy a complimentary tour of the historic Buena Vista Estate while on your way to John Watling’s Distillery.
+Named after a popular pirate, the distillery is the best place to find handcrafted Bahamian rum.

 9. Fort Charlotte